rust-lang/rust/CONTRIBUTING.md

 ## Getting started

 Check out the issues on this GitHub repository for some ideas.
-There's lots that needs to be done that we haven't documented in the issues yet, however.
+In particular, look for the green `E-*` labels which mark issues that should be rather well-suited for onboarding.
 For more ideas or help with hacking on Miri, you can contact us (`oli-obk` and `RalfJ`) on the [Rust Zulip].

 [Rust Zulip]: https://rust-lang.zulipchat.com

-## Building Miri with a pre-built rustc
+## Preparing the build environment

 Miri heavily relies on internal rustc interfaces to execute MIR.
 Still, some things (like adding support for a new intrinsic or a shim for an external